 Norwich Pharmacol order against Skrill at the chancery division of

 the high court in London, requiring Skrill to reveal details of McCanns

 customers globally and is a popular way for punters to deposit money with

-which supported the application was not subjected to scrutiny and the
+application was not subjected to scrutiny and the application was

 usually via a tick-box before they can open an account.
 The Data

 Protection Act also requires businesses to have a robust regime in place to

 Wednesday that we take our data protection obligations very seriously and